scativa/ReconocimientoFisuras/docs/github/Markdown format (MD).md

 > , you’ll have to update your documentation to use the new syntax.

 ## Syntax highlighting
-Sintaxis reconocidas que pude recopilar
+Sintaxis reconocidas por la extensión de GitHub para Markdown (ver en referencias el listado completo):
+- cpp
-- CPP
+- c
 - Markdown
+- cmake
-- javascript
+- make
-- ruby
+- http

 > Here’s an example of how you can use syntax highlighting with GitHub Flavored Markdown:
 [Creating and highlighting code blocks](https://help.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks)